clojure-lsp/clojure-lsp/README.md

   <a href="https://clojure-lsp.github.io/clojure-lsp/settings"><strong>settings</strong></a> •
   <a href="https://clojure-lsp.github.io/clojure-lsp/clients"><strong>clients</strong></a> •
   <a href="https://clojure-lsp.github.io/clojure-lsp/troubleshooting"><strong>troubleshooting</strong></a> •
-  <a href="https://opencollective.com/clojure-lsp"><strong>support us</strong></a>
+  <a href="https://github.com/sponsors/clojure-lsp"><strong>support us</strong></a>
 </p>
 <hr>

 ## Overview

-The goal of this project is to bring great editing tools for Clojure to all editors.
+The goal of this project is to bring great editing tools for Clojure/Clojurescript to all editors.
 It aims to work alongside you to help you navigate, identify and fix errors, perform refactors and much more!

 You will get: